-As we work through this tutorial I will show you some truly powerful analytics that you can complete inside of Power BI.
+As we work through this tutorial, I will show you some truly powerful analytics that you can complete inside of Power BI.
+What we are attempting to analyze here is the information around a selected date.
+You may watch the full video of this tutorial at the bottom of this blog.

 It is amazing how flexible you can make your solutions in Power BI if you get the set up right.

-When I say set up, I mean your data model first and foremost and then adding in the right DAX function techniques into your reports.
+When I say “set up”, I mean your data model first and foremost, followed closely by adding the right DAX function techniques into your reports.

 The flexibility we have around what you can dynamically show within your report is quite phenomenal.